Skip to content

 }

-The execution order is: execute init once first, then check condition.
+Execution order: execute initialization once, then check condition.
 If true, execute the loop body.
-After execution, perform increment, then loop back to check condition, and so on.
+After execution, perform increment, then go back to check condition, and so on.

 cpp